TAI/AgustaWestland T129 ATAK: Flight testing

-On 28 September 2009, the T129's maiden flight took place when P1 prototype flew at AgustaWestland's facilities in Vergiate, Italy.
-On 19 March 2010, the first T129 prototype (P1) conducted high altitude hover tests near Verbania, Italy following the completion of several successful test flights.
+On 28 September 2009, the T129's maiden flight took place when the P1 prototype flew at AgustaWestland's facilities in Vergiate, Italy.
+On 19 March 2010, the first T129 prototype (P1) conducted high-altitude hover tests near Verbania, Italy following the completion of several successful test flights.
 During the hover test, T129 P1 lost its tail rotor at 15,000 feet.
-Test pilot Cassioli regained enough control to steer away from residential area before crashing; the crew escaped without serious injuries.
+Test pilot Cassioli regained enough control to steer away from a residential area before crashing; the crew escaped without serious injuries.
 On 17 August 2011, TAI announced the first successful flight of the T129 prototype "P6", the first of three prototypes to be assembled in Turkey.

-In 2013, media reports claimed that the first batch of helicopters delivered to Turkish Army for trials did not meet the requirements of the contract, specifically in terms of "vibration, balance, weight".
+In 2013, media reports claimed that the first batch of helicopters delivered to the Turkish Army for trials did not meet the contracted requirements, specifically in terms of "vibration, balance, weight".
 The T129 was nose-heavy; to resolve this, 137 kg was added to the tail, causing the total weight to exceed the specified requirement.
 The higher weight may decrease the T129's service ceiling, which is detrimental for operating under hot and high conditions, like those found in Southeastern Anatolia.
-The Undersecretariat for Defense Industries will adjust the contract in accordance.
-Experts expect weight reductions as development continues.
+The Undersecretariat for Defense Industries will adjust the contract in accordance, although experts expect weight reductions as development continues.

-On 22 April 2014, TAI formally delivered the first serial production T129 ATAK to the Turkish Land Forces.
-Total nine T129 ATAK helicopters of the first batch delivered to the Turkish Land Forces after completing qualification testing.
+On 22 April 2014, TAI formally delivered the first serial production T129 to the Turkish Land Forces.
+A total of nine T129s of the first batch were delivered to the Turkish Land Forces after completing qualification testing.

-HAVELSAN developed a simulator system for the T129 and presented at the International Defence Industry Fair (IDEF) 2017.
+HAVELSAN developed a simulator system for the T129 and presented it at the International Defence Industry Fair (IDEF) 2017.